The best no-foreign-transaction-fee credit cards of 2024

 Here’s why: This flat-rate cash back card designed for people with fair credit makes for a no-muss, no-fuss option, as long as you don’t mind a $39 annual fee.

-More can be found in reviews of the Capital One QuicksilverOne Cash Rewards Credit Card.
+Learn more about the Capital One QuicksilverOne Cash Rewards Credit Card.

 How we picked these cards